 • Spine disease.
 This can include scoliosis, arthritis in the lumbar (lower) spine, and various spinal problems.

 • Leg-length inequality.
-When one leg is notably shorter compared to other, it affects how you walk, and might result in irritation of the hip bursa.
+When one leg is shorter compared to the other leg.
+It can affect how you walk, and result in irritation of the hip bursa.

 • Rheumatoid arthritis.
 This makes the bursa more likely to become inflamed.